Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Background and main results

 Our main result appears in Theorem \ref{theo:contens} of Section \ref{sect:tgraph}.
-This statement successfully determines the contraction and cut rule (an operation intuitively clear which replaces the deletion) with respect to an edge that should be fulfilled by a new polynomial spelled out in Definition \ref{def:topotens}.
-The representatives of the equivalence class of graphs on which the polynomial is defined have several topological ingredients.
-Some of these ingredients will be introduced step by step in the following program as they turn out to be well defined for simple graphs and ribbon graphs.
+This statement determines the contraction and cut (an operation replacing the deletion) recursion relation with respect to an edge, fulfilled by a new polynomial given in Definition \ref{def:topotens}.
+The class of graphs on which the polynomial is defined has several components.
+Some of these components turn out to be well defined for abstract and ribbon graphs, and therefore, they are introduced step by step in the sequel.

-A first ingredient is captured by the notion of flag \cite{tutte} which can be introduced at the simplest graph level.
-This analysis is the purpose of Section \ref{sect:gratu}.
-Theorem \ref{theo:contutefla} yields another interesting result of this work since it mainly establishes that the Tutte polynomial for graphs with flags satisfies the universal equations of the Tutte polynomial.
-This point is original, to our knowledge, since it proves that the universal equations for the Tutte polynomial with particular weights, apart from their more general meaning and usefulness in statistical mechanics \cite{bollo3}, can be found as equations for simple graphs decorated with flags.
+A first component is captured by the notion of half-edge which can be introduced at the abstract graph level.
+Half-edges are of crucial importance in Physics, see \cite{riv} and \cite{krf}, for instance.
+The analysis of half-edged graphs (HEGs) is the purpose of Section \ref{sect:gratu}.
+The Tutte polynomial for half-edged graphs satisfies linear recursion identities similar to those of the Tutte polynomial for abstract graphs (see Proposition \ref{theo:contutefla}), and so it turns out to be an evaluation of it.

-A second key notion is that of open and closed faces of a graph which can be already introduced for ribbon graphs.
-The consequences that open and closed faces in a ribbon graph have on the related BR polynomial are addressed in Section \ref{sect:ribbonbollo}.
-Theorem \ref{theo:BRext} is another partial important contributing in establishing our final result.
-We emphasize that in the work by Krajewski and co-workers \cite{krf} ribbon graphs with flags and their topological polynomial have been introduced in a different manner (the notion of open faces is definitely absent therein, for instance).
-These authors used the framework of the partial or Chmutov duality \cite{schmu} for establishing several interesting results pertaining to ribbon graphs with flags.
-Our approach is more ``conventional'' and much in the spirit of the contribution \cite{bollo}.
-Thus, as far as we are concerned with ribbon graph flags and to the extent of this work, Theorem \ref{theo:BRext} is new and explicitly describes the implications that might have flags on the BR polynomial.
+A second key notion we need is that of open and closed faces of a ribbon graph with ribbon half-edges.
+The consequences that open and closed faces in a ribbon graph have on the related BR polynomial, are addressed in Section \ref{sect:ribbonbollo}.
+Another important result of this work is set in Theorem \ref{theo:BRext}, which establishes a new recursion relation obeyed by the BR polynomial for ribbon graphs with ribbon half-edges.
+Then follow the concluding remarks in Section 5.

-A closing appendix provides explicit examples of the polynomial obtained for typical graphs.
+Finally, a closing appendix provides explicit examples of the polynomial obtained for some w-colored graphs.